 The project will take approximately two years to complete, beginning as soon as the grant agreement is executed.
 Upon award of the project, MoDOT will monitor and evaluate the project's progress through the administration of regular progress meetings scheduled throughout the project duration.
-Topics of discussion may include: review of construction activities, field observations, identification of problems incurred and decisions/fixes for those problems, identification of potential future problems, which could impede progress and proposed corrective measures to regain projected schedule, review of project schedule and progress, and review of billing invoices.
+Topics of discussion may include: review of construction activities, field observations, identification of problems incurred and decisions/fixes for those problems, identification of potential future problems (which could impede progress and proposed corrective measures to regain projected schedule), review of project schedule and progress, and review of billing invoices.
 There will be continued communication by all parties involved.

 (2c) Deliverables.
-Describe the specific elements of the project to be completed to FD, or constructed in accordance with the FD that was either provided to FRA during the application process or completed as a part of this grant.
-In the table provided, list the deliverables, both interim and final, which are the outcomes of the project tasks.
+Describe the work products of the project to be completed to FD, or constructed in accordance with the FD that were provided to FRA during the application process or will be completed as a part of this grant.
+In the table provided, list the deliverables, both interim and final, that are the outcomes of the project tasks.

-Deliverable Task 1 Project drawings and estimate Preliminary Engineering 2 Categorical Exclusion Worksheet NEPA Evaluation 3 Track Drawing Plan Sheets Final Design 4 Stakeholder Construction Agreement, Tri-Party Service Outcomes Agreement, Grant Agreement with FRA Agreements for obligation of funds
+Deliverable Task 1 Project drawings and estimate Preliminary Engineering 2 Categorical Exclusion Worksheet NEPA Evaluation 3 Track Drawing Plan Sheets Final Design 4 Stakeholder Construction Agreement, Tri- Party Service Outcomes Agreement, Grant Agreement with FRA Agreements for obligation of funds

 (3) Project Schedule.
-In the table below, estimate the approximate duration for completing each task in months (e.g., 36).
-For total project duration, reference Section C.4.
+In the table below, estimate the approximate duration for completing each task in months.
+For total project duration, reference Section C.4 in the Narrative Application Form Part I.

-Task Task Duration
+Duration

+Task Start Month to End Month

-1 FD/Engineering 12
+1 FD/Engineering June 2011 to May 2012

-2 Construction 12
+2 Construction June 2012 to May 2013

-Total project duration 24
+Total project duration 24 months ths

 (4) Project Cost Estimate/Budget.
-Provide a high-level cost summary of FD/Construction work in this section, using Appendix 3 of the NOFA and the HSIPR Individual Project Budget and Schedule form as references.
-The figures in this section of the Statement of Work should match exactly with the funding amounts requested in the SF-424 form, the HSIPR Individual Project Budget and Schedule form, and in Section C of this application.
-If there is any discrepancy between the Federal funding amounts requested in this section, the SF-424 form, the HSIPR Individual Project Budget and Schedule form, or Section C of this application, the lesser amount will be considered as the Federal funding request.
+Provide a high-level cost summary of FD/Construction work in this section, using the FD/Construction Application Package Instructions, the HSIPR Individual Project Budget and Schedule form, and the Narrative Application Form Part I as references.
+The figures in this section of the Statement of Work should match exactly with the funding amounts requested in the SF-424 form, the HSIPR Individual Project Budget and Schedule form, and Section C of the Narrative Application Form Part I. If there is any discrepancy between the Federal funding amounts requested in this section, the SF-424 form, the HSIPR Individual Project Budget and Schedule form, or Section C of the Narrative Application Form Part I, the lesser amount will be considered as the Federal funding request.
 Round to the nearest whole dollar when estimating costs.

-The total estimated FD/Construction project cost is provided below, for which the FRA grant will contribute no more than the Federal funding request amount indicated.
-Any additional expense required beyond that provided in this grant to complete the FD/Construction project shall be borne by the Grantee.
+The total estimated cost of the proposed FD/Construction project is provided below, for which the FRA grant will contribute no more than the Federal funding request amount indicated.
+Any additional expense required beyond that provided in this grant to complete the proposed FD/Construction project shall be borne by the Grantee.

 FD/Construction Project Overall Cost Summary

 Task Cost in FY11 Dollars

-1 Engineering \$ 953,000
+1 Engineering \$ 763,800

-2 Construction \$ 5,338,900
+2 Construction \$ 5,580,805

-Total FD/Co \$ 6,291,900
+Total FD/Constru \$ 6,344,605

 Federal/Non-Federal Funding

-Cost in FY11 Dollars Percentage of Total Activities Cost
+Cost in FY11 Percentage of Total

+Dollars Activities Cost

-Federal funding request \$ 5,033,520 80 %
+Federal funding request \$ 5,075,684 80 %

-Non-Federal match amount \$ 1,258,380 20 %
+Non-Federal match amount \$ 1,268,921 20 %

-Total FD/Construction project cost \$ 6,291,900 100 %
+Total FD/Construction project cost \$ 6,344,605 100 %

-1 5